 Capt.
 Ashburnham was the 5th son of the Earl of Ashburnham in Sussex, England.
 Retired from the 7th Queen’s Own Hussars, he emigrated to New Brunswick in 1901.

-But in 1913, his eldest brother Bertram died.
-The 5h Earl had a daughter but his only son died soon after birth.
-And of his six brothers, only Thomas was still alive.
+But in 1913, Thomas Ashburnham’s eldest brother Bertram, the 5th Earl, died.
+Bertram had a daughter but his only son died soon after birth.
+Of his six brothers, only Thomas was still alive.
 So Thomas found himself the 6th Earl of Ashburnham and Viscount St Asaph.

 Finding Freedom, 1914 style